Yellow 5925 metres, CR 71.6/137

 2/ It has a private beach club in Pennington, with a freshwater pool, available to anyone staying on the estate.
 There is a tranquil walking trail on the estate, named after Faye Barker, wife of Denis.

-3/ Selborne has been a regular venue for Sunshine Tour events during winter months, often hosting the Vodacom Origins series.
-The lowest tournament round in all the years has been 63, by Merrick Bremner and Danie van Tonder in 2013, due to the green speeds being quicker in the winter.
+3/ Selborne has been a regular Sunshine Tour venue during winter months, often hosting the Vodacom Origins series.
+The lowest tournament round is 63, by Merrick Bremner and Danie van Tonder in 2013, due to green speeds being quicker in the winter.

-6/ The village of Pennington has two Top 100 courses, Selborne and Umdoni Park, plus the Lynton Hall driving range across the road from Selborne.
+5/ The village of Pennington has another 18-holer, Umdoni Park.
+The Lynton Hall driving range is across the road from Selborne.

 Jack Cubitt & Karin Semmelrath